Are You Comfortable, Competent, and Confident

 - Know where to go for more information when needed

-- 8 teleconference class meetings with me to ask questions and apply course materials through case discussion
+- 8 videoconference class meetings with Martha to ask questions, synthesize concepts, and apply course materials through case discussion

-- Private online discussion group where you and your colleagues can ask me questions, discuss cases and support one another on the journey
+- Private online discussion group where you and your colleagues can ask Martha questions, discuss cases and support one another on the journey

 - Access to a robust annotated resource list for further study, organized by topic for easy access when you need it